 Faulting can also be identified by patterns in the magnetic total field contours or colours.
 Faults and dikes tend to appear as lineaments and often have strike lengths of several kilometres.
 Offsets in narrow, magnetic, stratigraphic trends also delineate structure.
-Sharp contrasts in magnetic lithologies may arise due to large displacements along strike-slip or dipslip faults.
+Sharp contrasts in magnetic lithologies may arise due to large displacements along strikeslip or dip-slip faults. - Appendix B.15 -

 APPENDIX C